 - Three or four week searches are suggested for tenure-track and tenured faculty vacancies.

-- An open or rolling search in which there is no close date and applications are accepted throughout the year may be used as necessary with prior Office of Diversity approval.
+- An open or rolling search (up to one year) in which applications are accepted throughout the year may be used as necessary with prior Office for Access and Equity approval.